 While most people’s experiences with virtual and hybrid working have been extremely positive due to the many benefits of hybrid working, many organizations continue to hold reservations centering around three key issues: on-boarding and training, employee retention, and productivity.
 This piece will explore what are the challenges of Hybrid Working, followed by some evidence based insights on how to overcome them.

-1. On-boarding and Training
+1. On-boarding and training

 Throughout the history of office work, new starters have always been required to come into the office.
-This has provided them with a chance to meet their new teams, to familiarize themselves with their new offices, to learn about the companies they are going to be working for, and to undergo the training necessary to fulfill the duties associated with their new roles.
+This has provided them with a chance to meet their new teams, to familiarize themselves with their new offices, to learn about the companies they are going to be working for, and to undergo the training necessary to fulfil the duties associated with their new roles.

 These are the ways on-boarding and training have always been done, and many employers struggle to see how they can ever be done differently.

 And yet, for the last eighteen months, almost all training and on-boarding has been done remotely, so it can be done.
 There may still be kinks left to iron out – old practices and processes will need to be revised to adjust for the new virtual location – but with enough care and intention, there’s no reason why virtual on-boarding should be any less effective than in-person on-boarding.

 Here are some important things to consider when designing virtual on-boarding processes:

 - Laptops need to be provided, preloaded with the necessary applications, and delivered to the homes of new employees.

 - Virtual meet and greets need to be arranged.

 - Starters need to be trained to use the remote working tools that they’ve been provided with.
 There’s no use buying state-of-the-art virtual working software if your employees are not trained to use it effectively.